alphagov/whitehall/README.md

 ```

 Note that the application itself will respond to requests on the root URL `/` with a
 routing error.
-To check that it works, try visiting `/government/admin`.
+To check that it works, try visiting `/government/admin` and `/government/organisations`.

 Further setup instructions are available in the [detailed setup guide](docs/detailed_setup_guide.md)